Epik High: History

-2001–2005: Career beginnings and breakthrough
+2002–2005: Career beginnings and breakthrough

-Epik High was formed in 2001 upon frontman Tablo's return to South Korea after graduating from Stanford University.
-Having previously met rapper Mithra Jin during a trip back to Seoul while still in college, the duo began performing together in the local underground hip hop scene with the Movement crew, one of the most prominent Korean hip hop crews of the time that included the likes of Uptown, CB Mass, Leessang and Drunken Tiger.
+Epik High was formed in 2002 upon frontman Tablo's return to South Korea after graduating from Stanford University.
+Having previously met rapper Mithra Jin during a trip back to Seoul while still in college, the duo began performing together in the local underground hip-hop scene with the Movement crew, one of the most prominent Korean hip-hop crews of the time that included the likes of Uptown, CB Mass, Leessang and Drunken Tiger.
 Initially they intended to debut as a duo but decided to add a DJ for their live performances, in the same vein as Dilated Peoples.
-They recruited DJ Tukutz, a turntablist-disc jockey known to the Hongdae club scene who occasionally played with CB Mass.
+In March, DJ Tukutz, a turntablist-disc jockey who occasionally played with CB Mass, joined the group.

 The trio's first performance together was to a small audience at the amusement park Everland in 2002.
 Preparations for their first album were delayed due to them and their producer being defrauded and the lack of financial backing from a major label, forcing the members to work part-time jobs to raise the necessary funds.
 They signed with newly established Woollim Entertainment and released their debut album, Map of the Human Soul, in 2003.
 This was followed by a second album, High Society in 2004.
 As the genre was unpopular among mainstream audiences, the releases were met with a lukewarm response from the public, with critics seeing little market for "lyrically complex music" that starkly contrasted the popular trends of the era which favored songs with simple lyrics or was choreography-focused.